Army promotes Office of Special Trial Counsel leader to brigadier general

 |0

-This work, Army promotes Office of Special Trial Counsel leader to brigadier general, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army promotes Office of Special Trial Counsel leader to brigadier general, by Michelle McCaskill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.